Effigy proposal guidelines

 Feedback

 If a design is chosen for an interview, the panel will meet with the submitter and may offer advice in some areas that they think could warrant more attention.
 The more thought-out the initial approach, the faster the project can get to actual construction.
-Pre-submission consulting with panel members certainly encouraged!
+Pre-submission consulting with panel members is encouraged!

 Expectations